Earth Star Bromeliad (Cryptanthus Bromeliad) Care Indoors, Propagation & Problems

 Earth Star Bromeliad Varieties: There is a wide range of Earth Star Bromeliads (Cryptanthus) to choose from; plain, striped and banded in green, red, brown and yellow.

-The leaf sizes in Earth Stars range from 4 in. in Cryptanthus bivittatus to 15 in. in Cryptanthus fosterianus.
+The leaf sizes in Earth Stars range from 4 inches in Cryptanthus bivittatus to 15 inches in Cryptanthus fosterianus.
+The brightest and also the most difficult to grow of the Earth Stars is Cryptanthus bromelioides tricolor.

 However, their leaves bear short spines which may cause physical injury if handled with bare hands.
 Always wear gloves when handling Earth Star Bromeliad to prevent injury.